stefdasca/statement-translator/Kilonova/2100-2199/Processed_2190.md

 # Output only

 This problem is an output-only type.
-Participants will need to run $Q$ tests locally (which can be downloaded [here](algo1task1.zip) or on the right side of the page under *“Attachments”*), then submit the answers to the committee via the platform.
+Participants will need to run $Q$ tests locally (which can be downloaded [here](algo1task1.zip) or on the right side of the page under *“Attachments�*), then submit the answers to the committee via the platform.

 ## Input data